mahbangj/mahbangj/README.md

 - 👋 I’m Mahban.
 - 📘 I am currently studying Electrical Engineering at Amirkabir University of Technology
 - 🖥️ Working as an IoT Engineer at TecNikan Co.
-- 🔍 Passionate about Research, Mathematics, Algorithm Design, Robotics, Artificial inteligence, Digital Signal Processing, and Biomedical engineering.
+- 🔍 Passionate about Research, Control Systems, Robotics, Machine Learning, Image Processing and Computer Vision, Digital Signal Processing, and Mathematics.

 ##  You can reach me via: